 Automatic exposure control on a Kodak Retina?
 You bet, and it was about time.
-Yet some of the Retina cognoscenti look down their snoots at these, the Retina Automatics.
+Yet some of the Retina cognoscenti look down their snoots at these, the Retina Automatics, such as this Retina Automatic III.
 They decry the whole series as a cheapening of the line.

 Kodak produced Retina Automatics in its German factory from 1960 to 1963.
 The Automatic III, which debuted in early 1961, sat atop the line and featured a coupled rangefinder.
 It also packs a four-element 45mm f/2.8 Schneider-Kreuznach Retina-Xenar lens set in a Compur leaf shutter that operates from 1/30 to 1/500 second.
 The Automatic II was largely the same but for lacking a rangefinder.
 The Automatic I was further decontented, stepping down to a lesser lens and shutter.